miguelzeph/miguelzeph.github.io/docs/concepts/data_engineering/04_scalability.md

 # 4. Scalability in IT Systems

-**Scalability** refers to a system's ability to handle increased load or demand without compromising performance or efficiency.
+**Scalability** refers to a system's **ability to handle increased load or demand** WITHOUT compromising `PERFORMANCE` or `EFFICIENCY`.
 As data volumes and user requests grow, a scalable system adapts seamlessly, ensuring stability and responsiveness.

 To achieve scalability, systems should embody specific characteristics, adhere to best practices, and utilize appropriate technologies.
 This documentation outlines these elements and explores various scalability types.